 Whenever possible, parents are encouraged to schedule doctor and other appointments for their children outside of the regular school day.
-If it is necessary to remove your child from school before the end of the school day, a parent must sign the child out in the office.
+While we understand it is sometimes necessary to pick up your child early for a medical appointment, a parent must sign the child out in the office.
+Routinely picking up your child(ren) early for a non-medical appointment is discouraged as it disrupts your child's academic day.
 With respect to minimizing classroom learning disruptions, we request that all visitors come to the office upon entering to sign a child out early or drop off a supply to your child.
-We will call the child down to the office or we will bring the supply to the classroom.
+We will call the child down to the office or we will take the supply to the classroom.
 Thank you for your cooperation and understanding to help our students learn and stay safe throughout the day.